Moduli of spaces with prescribed homotopy groups: Classification of spaces

-Notice that \textbf{Proposition \ref{prop:classification_of_n_types_over_a_given_nminusone_type}} only gives a classification of $X_{\leq n}$ as spaces over $X_{\leq n-1}$.
-In practice, one is more interested in classifying such homotopy types on their own, that is, without the fixed map into $X_{\leq n-1}$-truncation.
-We now show how to deduce this classification, to organize ideas, let us make the following definition.
+In practice, one is more interested in classifying spaces $n$-truncated spaces on their own; that is, without the additional data of a fixed equivalence between their $(n-1)$-truncation and a fixed space.
+We now show how to deduce such a classification from \cref{prop:classification_of_n_types_over_a_given_nminusone_type}.
+To organize ideas, we make the following definition.